bigcatcode/locateandfilter/README.txt

 Create Maps exactly the way you want using LocateAndFilter.

 == Description ==
-LocateAndFilter is a versatile and highly customizable WordPress plugin aimed at creating nice looking searchable/filterable maps.
+LocateAndFilter is a versatile and highly customizable WordPress plugin aimed at creating searchable/filterable maps.

 **Some of the features :**